FAQs about Polytunnels

 One of the major advantages of a polytunnel is cost.
 The cost of a greenhouse and polytunnel will vary greatly, depending on the type, design and size of model that is required.
 Generally, based on like-for-like square footage, the set-up costs for a poly tunnel will always prove the cheaper option.

 All the timber we use is sourced from the UK from sustainable forests and has the FSC accreditation.
-A polytunnel cover should last for around five years, which makes it a fairly small part of the plastic consumption of a "Westerner".
+A polytunnel cover should last for around 7 years, which makes it a fairly small part of the plastic consumption of a "Westerner".
 The cover can be recycled and be made into smaller covers for cloches and cold frames and a host of other applications around the garden.

 The enclosed nature of polytunnels also reduces the need for pesticide and chemical control.
 A Polytunnel provides an environment that is a natural way to protect plants from disease and the UK weather.